lubindher/TSA_EXP1/README.md

-# Ex.No: 01 PLOT A TIME SERIES DATA
+# Ex.No: 1A PLOT A TIME SERIES DATA

 ## Developed by : LUBINDHER S
 ## Register number : 212222240056
-## Date: 28/08/24
+## Date:

 # AIM:
 To Develop a python program to Plot a time series data (population/ market price of a commodity /temperature.
 # ALGORITHM:
-1. Import the required packages like pandas and matplot
+1. Import necessary libraries (pandas, matplotlib).
-2. Read the dataset using the pandas
+2. Load the dataset using pandas and parse the date column.
-3. Calculate the mean for the respective column.
+3. Filter the data by the desired time range.
-4. Plot the data according to need and can be altered monthly, or yearly.
+4. Calculate the mean for the specified column, resampling by month or year.
-5. Display the graph.
+5. Plot the data using matplotlib with appropriate labels and titles.
-# PROGRAM:
+6. Display the plotted graph.
 ## Population:

 ```python